The Legend of Hercules: Plot

 When Alcides does not return as promised, Alcmene and Hebe assume he is dead.
 When Alcmene seeks guidance from Hera, Amphitryon discovers her and learns the truth of Hercules' parentage and that he is fated to overthrow him.
-Amphitryon stabs Alcmene with her own dagger, which he hides as a suicide.
+Amphitryon stabs Alcmene for her infidelity with her own dagger, which he hides as a suicide.
 Iphicles threatens Sotiris' son, forcing Sotiris to lead him to Hercules.
 Iphicles is surprised to discover that Hercules is Alcides.
 Hercules is chained and publicly flogged, then watches in horror as Iphicles murders Chiron, Alcmene's loyal adviser, under Amphitryon's orders.
-In anguish he acknowledges Zeus as his father and calls upon him for strength.
+In anguish, he acknowledges Zeus as his father and calls upon him for strength.
 Hercules breaks free from his chains and kills Amphitryon's guard, though Amphitryon and Iphicles escape.

 Hercules and Sotiris raise an army and storm Amphitryon's palace.
-Amphitryon's palace guard join Hercules and his army and they battle Amphitryon's mercenaries.
-Hercules calls upon his father who infuses his sword with the power of lightning.
+Amphitryon's palace guard joins Hercules and his army, and they battle Amphitryon's mercenaries.
+Hercules calls upon his father, who infuses his sword with the power of lightning.
 Hercules defeats the mercenaries with his lightning sword, then meets Amphitryon in personal combat.
 Hercules nearly defeats Amphitryon but Iphicles holds Hebe hostage and threatens to kill her if Hercules does not let Amphitryon go.
-Hercules hesitates but Hebe thrusts the dagger through his shoulder, killing Iphicles.
+Hercules hesitates, but Hebe thrusts the dagger through her shoulder, killing Iphicles.
 Hercules finally avenges Alcmene's death and kills Amphitryon with the same blade that killed his mother.
 Hercules rushes to Hebe's side as she slowly drifts into unconsciousness.
-Nearly a year later, the cries of a baby are heard, Hercules' and Hebe's son.
+Nearly a year later, the cries of a baby are heard; Hercules' and Hebe's son.
 That night, he watches over his kingdom, finally fulfilling his destiny.